 The Vilnius Bus station and Vilnius central train station are almost next to each other.

-Interestingly enough, trains in Vilnius run on a track system rather than the platform.
+Interestingly enough, trains in Vilnius run on a track system rather than a platform.
 You’ll often see two numbers next to your train on the announcement boards.

 For example, on my train to Kaunas, it was going from platform 3, but what I was actually looking for was track 6.

-So, make sure you stand at the right track or you’ll miss your train!
+So, make sure you stand on the right track or you’ll miss your train!
 If in doubt, ask the train station information counter to help direct you to the right track.